Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 ### Sub Commands

 Sub commands can be used.
 Sub commands can be nested if necessary `$ command sub deepsub`.
-Either the command (either the main command or a subcommand) always uses subcommands, or it never uses any.
+The command (either the main command or a subcommand) has to always uses subcommands or never use any.
+Which subcommands themselves use subcommands can vary depending on the subcommand, there is no restriction or correlation between subcommands with respect to the use of subcommands.

 A subcommand is a single word and is case insensitive.

 The first non option, non option value string that is found is treated as the subcommand.
 Commands can not occur after a `--`.

 Option can be given to both the subcommand and the command itself

 ```bash